-In conclusion, it is our opinion that the BMPs are generally being implemented in an effective manner at Burncoat High School.
-We recommend that Facilities personnel visit the areas where sections of and/or entire seams of caulk appeared missing, and install caulking as needed in those areas.
-We also recommend that the next quarterly (Quarter 1 of the 2021-2022 School year) on-site visit be conducted August of 2021.
+In conclusion, it is our opinion that the BMPs are being implemented in an effective manner at Burncoat High School.
+We recommend that Facilities personnel visit the areas where sections of and/or entire seams of caulk appeared missing, or where dust accumulation was "Light" or "Moderate" to install caulking and perform cleaning as needed in those areas, respectively.
+We also recommend that the next quarterly (Quarter 4 of the 2021-2022 School year) on-site visit be conducted June or July of 2022.